BenWRees/COMP1206-Coursework-1/bin/README.md

 # COMP1206: Sushi Coursework 1

+#NOTE
+As of JDK 11, JavaFX has been removed from the development library, and so this will not build.
+I am looking to rebuild this project in the near future however using updated frameworks, and improve the concurrency and serialisation of the back-end of the application.

 - You must keep the packages as provided.
 You may add new packages or add to them, but not change the names of the provided packages.
 - You must not change the names of the provided classes
 - You must not change the names of the provided methods